LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220409.md

 **Gdude**: I mean, we could always use someone to help with that, for sure.
 That's something I've been looking for anyway, so...
 Already, I think we're about out of questions, so let's call it there.
 Now, I know that there's still stuff to talk about.
 Were you guys planning on doing more voice in the other voice [channel], or were you going to do like a closed meeting for the extra Beta stuff?

-**CheaterCodes**: Well, I think, as always, I invite the community to an after-party in #development-zero.
-However, it might be that a few of our develops will go into develop-mtgs and talk about stuff that they were talking about before the meeting started.
+**CheaterCodes**: Well, I think, as always, I invite the community to an after-party in `Development 0`.
+However, it might be that a few of our developers will go into dev-meetings and talk about stuff that they were talking about before the meeting started.

 **Glitch**: I don't think anything we were talking about strictly has to be secret.